harish-shivaram/shilly-jekyll/_classical/FStr.md

 <div class='embed-responsive embed-responsive-4by3'><iframe width='560' height='315' src='https://www.youtube.com/embed/eYRNykoP5Og'  allowfullscreen></iframe></div>

-Short and light, Tritch-Tratch is less a piece of dance music, more a novelty orchestral item, full of lively sound-effects such as corks popping, rifle-shots and rolls of thunder.
+Short and light, Tritsch-Tratsch is less a piece of dance music, more a novelty orchestral item, full of lively sound-effects such as corks popping, rifle-shots and rolls of thunder.

 ## Perpetuum Mobile
 **Perpetuum Mobile: musikalischer Scherz**